Modified Housing/Dining Policy

 Requests for Use of an Air Conditioner due to Medical Reasons:

 * Students approved for the use of an air conditioner will either be placed in a residence hall with central air conditioning or in a room/suite/apartment where a student's air conditioner may be installed by a University Facilities staff member.
-Placements will be at the discretion of the Office of Residential Life based on availability.
+Room placements will be at the discretion of the Office of Residential Life based on availability.

 Emergency Requests and Late Requests